bookofproofs/bookofproofs.github.io/_sources/history/19th-century/graves-john.md

 * On 25 April 1845 the first of twelve lectures by Graves on the law of nations were published in the Law Times.
 * two elaborate articles contributed to the 'Encyclopaedia metropolitana' on Roman law and canon law.
 * He was also a contributor to Smith's 'Dictionary of Greek and Roman Biography', his articles including very full lives of the jurists Cato, Crassus, Drusus, and Gaius, and one on the legislation of Justinian.
-* On 24 March 1846 Graves married Amelia Tooke, the daughter of William Tooke and Amelia Shaen.
-* They had no children.
 * William Tooke was a lawyer who become President of the Society of Arts.
 * Before his marriage Graves had resigned his chair of Jurisprudence at University College, London, giving as the reason for his resignation the 'discouragingly low enrolment for his classes'.
 * He stated that his lectures on Roman law, on international law and on general jurisprudence had been poorly attended in contrast with his lectures on practical topics such as the law of equity.
-* In the same year that he married he was appointed as an assistant poor-law commissioner.
 * In 1847 he was promoted to one of the poor-law inspectors of England and Wales, a position which came into existence because of the Poor Laws that came into force in that year.
 * He is immensely strong on your point of teaching the science of Observation to all men, especially the young of all classes, and he has reported the same to the Government in perhaps the very words you would have used.
 * This letter by Hooker does not mean that Graves had changed his profession since we see that Graves continued to write reports as a poor-law inspector up to at least 1866.